ZacharyPatten/Towel/.github/Pages/Development Environments.md

 ## Visual Studio 2019

-[Visual Studio 2019](https://visualstudio.microsoft.com/) is the recommended developemnt environment.
+[Visual Studio 2019](https://visualstudio.microsoft.com/) is the recommended development environment.
 The *Community* edition is free.
 Just open the "Towel.sln" file in Visual Studio 2019 and the code should build without any additional steps.

 <details>
 <summary><strong>Settings</strong></summary>
 <p>

 These are some notes about settings I like to use when I code in Visual Studio.
 There are completely optional.
-Just install Visual Studio with the desktop

 #### Dark Theme
 `Tools -> Options -> Environment -> General`